badlee/kannel.js/README.md

 	app.connect();
 </pre>

-The parser use [JSONpath](http://goessner.net/articles/JsonPath/) for access to the json representation of the conf file.
+The parser use [JSONpath's syntax](http://goessner.net/articles/JsonPath/) for access to the json representation of the conf file.

 ### Receive / Send SMS
 <pre>